 A water softener is a treatment system that converts hard water into soft water.
 It is responsible for removing the minerals and other dissolved particles that make water “hard.”
-Water softeners are common in areas like Texas where hard water can be a serious problem for homeowners and business owners alike.
+Needing a water softener in Austin is common since hard water can be a serious problem in this area of Texas, for homeowners and business owners alike.

 Softening water is a consideration that should be addressed by not only homeowners and businesses but also the bodies governing water supply.
 Soft water does not cause mineral buildup in pipes and has minimal adverse effects to all its users.